nlemoing/resume-generator/articles/knight.md

 <figcaption>The same boards that gave us problems earlier, this time on a 7 by 7 grid using the modulus to compute coordinates.
 Since 7 is prime, we can reach every square with any knight we choose.</figcaption>
 </figure>

-Using the modulus eliminates each of the limitations we discussed because it allows more numbers to be reached by eliminating spatial restrictions.
 It turns out the secret to unlocking the potential of a generalized knight is to extend our idea of the board as well.
 What we're left with doesn't very closely resemble chess, but it does generate some pretty pictures.

 ### Further reading